RrEeeake0904/test_one/readme.txt

 ---doing works while receiving the other tasks

-merge after commit the dev work. the second time to change the content.
+success copy the issue-102 to dev-unfinished-work!